KosukeShimofuji/cve_watch/README.md

 # cve_watch

-Tracking of patch information base on the CVE number
+Tracking of patch information base on the CVE number for debian, ubuntu and redhat.

 ## Usage